Tomires/thesis-masters/analysis.md

 ![Virtualitics's VR interface.](images/virtualitics_vr.png)[3]

-Out of the three product that we have analyzed, Virtualitics seems to be the most advanced.
+Out of the three products that we have analyzed, Virtualitics seems to be the most advanced.
 It offers a very clean task-driven user interface, powerful tools for analytics, mobile support for Oculus Quest, large number of integrations with an open-source Python API and collaboration features.
-Negatives include proprietary nature of all other components, which requires users to resort to the aforementioned Python API, lack of support for 3DOF headsets such as Oculus Go or Google Daydream, VR interface that is perhaps too similar to its desktop counterpart and does not fully utilize the capabilities of roomscale VR and, as with all other products mentioned, lack of any consumer or academic version.
+Negatives include proprietary nature of all other components, which require users to resort to the aforementioned Python API, lack of support for 3DOF headsets such as Oculus Go or Google Daydream, VR interface that is perhaps too similar to its desktop counterpart and does not fully utilize the capabilities of room scale VR and, as with all other products mentioned, lack of any consumer or academic version.

 # LookVR

-LookVR is a virtual reality tool for exploring data that forms part of Looker, an enterprise business analytics platform.[4]
+LookVR is a virtual reality tool for exploring data that is part of Looker, an enterprise business analytics platform.[4]
 Looker enables its customers to connect to more than 50 types of databases.
 Their BI platform can be accessed via a web browser, a demo of an example dashboard is available.[5]
 LookVR enables the user to access 3D scatter plots, bar plots as well as more unorthodox plot types hosted on Looker.
 There does not seem to be any interactivity at all outside of selecting a plot.
 The software allows the user to push a cartoon-like *big data* button in order to enlarge the visualized plot.

 ![LookVR's user interface.](images/lookvr.png)[6]